Stens/TTK4250-SensorFusion/README.md

 # TTK4250-SensorFusion
 Assignments for the coures TTK4250-Sensor Fusion at NTNU 2020.
-The assignments 6 to 8 was done together with Leik Lima-Eriksen as they were graded.
+The graded assignments was done together with Leik Lima-Eriksen.
 The main topics of the assignments target tracking, inertial navigation and SLAM.
-Together with an exam the assignment
+Together with an exam the assignments part of the grade.
 The reports can be found [here](./reports)

 ## Assigment 1: IMM-PDAF